 Saturday in Hamburg

-We’ve left Amsterdam early in a morning and drove towards Groningen, Basel and then Hamburg.
+We’ve left Amsterdam early in the morning and drove towards Groningen, Basel and then Hamburg.
 Weather was beautiful, so travelling was easy and convenient.
 We’ve came to Hamburg early in the afternoon and have checked in at our Best Western Alsterkrug Hotel.
 We were starving and decided to have lunch in a hotel before going to explore Hamburg.
-We’ve started in a real German manner with a schnitzel and a beer.
-And it was delicious start of our Hamburg adventure!
+We’ve started in a real German manner with schnitzel and a beer.
+And it was a delicious start of our Hamburg adventure!

 Public transport in Hamburg

 Tickets for public transport were included in our hotel stay, and conveniently there was a bus station just in front of it.
 Public transport in Hamburg is easy to use.
 There are buses and metro (U Bahn).
 It’s quick, safe and the names of the stations are clearly marked.
 So, it’s effortless to navigate it.
 I would recommend getting a Hamburg Card so you can use it for a public transport and for discounts to some sights and museums.

 The best first introduction to the city is just by walking around it.
 We’ve started from the very heart of Hamburg, from its City Hall.
 And have continued by strolling around the canals and its old port.

 Although it looks older, Hamburg’s City Hall (or Rathaus in German) was built at the end of the 19th Century.
 It’s still the place where the city’s mayor has his office and where the official meetings are held.
 A beautiful building was built in the Neo-renaissance style to mark the prosperity of Hamburg and Prussia at the time.
 Rathausmarkt Square, where it’s located, is a busy meeting place of many locals and visitors.
 There’s always something happening around (there was a dog exhibition organised while we were there), so it’s a great place to feel the everyday life of the city.